 A startup has raised funds to apply the power of quantum computing to climate-related problems – from climate modelling to batteries

-There are many potential positive applications for quantum computing in drug discovery, cybersecurity, and financial forecasting.
-But one of the most exciting is the application of quantum computing to the climate crisis.
-For example, the enhanced computing power of quantum computers could be used to build ever more sophisticated climate models and optimise power grids.
+There are many potential applications for quantum computing in drug discovery, cybersecurity, and financial forecasting.
+But one of the most exciting is its application to the climate crisis.
+For example, the enhanced processing power of quantum computers could be used to build ever more sophisticated climate models or to optimise power grids.

-Quantum computing, is a sometimes esoteric but increasingly important topic.
+Quantum computing, is an increasingly important topic.
 Springwise has previously produced a Tech Explained article on the topic, and has spotted several other quantum computing innovations such as quantum algorithms for startups aiming to harness quantum computing power.

 Written By: Matthew Hempstead